amirticha/Demo/README.md

 Another modification to see the difference between the HEAD and the rest

 #5
-switch to a new branch
+update to cause a conflict